turingschool/front-end-curriculum/projects/activity-tracker.md

 * For a user, (identified by their `userID`)
 * For a given day (specified by a date), did a user reach their step goal?
 * Find all the days where a user exceeded their step goal
-* For a user, find their all-time stair record
+* For a user, find their all-time stair climbing record
 * Make a metric of your own!

 **Dashboard:**